 Diego F. Aranha is an Assistant Professor in the Department of Engineering at Aarhus University, where he is also affiliated to COBRA and DIGIT.
 His professional experience is in Cryptography and Computer Security, with a special interest in the efficient implementation of cryptographic algorithms and security analysis of real-world systems.
 He received the Google Latin America Research Award for research on privacy twice, and the MIT TechReview’s Innovators Under 35 Brazil Award for his work in electronic voting.

-Danil Annenkov is a postdoc at the Concordium Blockchain Research Center, Aarhus University working on formal verification of smart contracts.
+Danil Annenkov is a PostDoc at the Concordium Blockchain Research Center Aarhus, at Aarhus University working on formal verification of smart contracts.
 His research areas include programming language semantics, formal verification, proof assistants and type theory.
 Danil Annenkov received his PhD degree in Computer science from the University of Copenhagen, Denmark in 2018.
 After receiving his PhD degree, Annenkov was a postdoc researcher at INRIA Nantes, France, where he worked on extending the Coq proof assistant with new reasoning principles.

 Søren Eller Thomsen